reatom/reusables/src/reusables/test/test.md

 3. Remove manual `context.reset()` from `beforeEach` hooks (handled automatically)
 4. Use `subscribe()` helper instead of manual atom subscription + vi.fn()

+> It your application entripoint started with reatom routing system, you can run it just with the url atom reading - `urlAtom()`

 **Before:**

 ```typescript